Rush to lightweight cars boosts adhesive makers

-For auto suppliers like Henkel (HNKG_p.DE) and PPG (PPG.N) providing tailor-made adhesives that can absorb the shock of a crash and reduce rattles allows them to push for higher prices - and make more profits.
+For auto suppliers like Henkel, PPG and Atlas Copco, providing tailor-made adhesives that can absorb the shock of a crash and reduce rattles allows them to push for higher prices - and make more profits.

 Stricter emissions rules in major markets mean cars have to become more fuel-efficient and less polluting, which in most cases means they will have to be lighter than last year’s average weight of 1,400 kg.

-Companies like VW (VOWG_p.DE), Daimler (DAIGn.DE), and PSA Peugeot Citroen (PEUP.PA) are therefore using more aluminum and exotic composites, which cannot be welded together but have to be glued with adhesives that will not lose their strength and can hold together parts even at top speeds and high pressure.
+Companies like VW, Daimler, and PSA Peugeot Citroen are therefore using more aluminium and exotic composites, which cannot be welded together but have to be glued with adhesives that will not lose their strength and can hold together parts even at top speeds and high pressure.

 That puts industrial adhesives - made up of chemicals like the polyolefins that are used in Croc shoes and tennis racket strings - at the top of carmakers’ shopping lists.